trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 - [new] `NIX_CFLAGS_COMPILE_FOR_TARGET` variable, we set ourselves

 None of these variables looks redundant: they serve the purpose to propagate flags across shell wrappers.
-Thus we'll have to keep in mind this 6x explosion.
+Thus, we'll have to keep in mind this 6x explosion.

 And yet.
 6x explosion does not explain why mere `-g` option can be